5 Must Visit Beaches on the Big Island of Hawaii

 The locals call this gorgeous span of soft white sand and crystal clear waters Kua Bay, but however you want to name it, the experience of boogie boarding, snorkeling and swimming here will be unlike any other.
 Some of the sand washes away in the winter months, exposing layers of black lava rock, so a visit during the spring, summer or fall is ideal for those wanting to enjoy the soft white sand abundant along its shores.

-During the winter months the water can get a bit rough so you should watch conditions closely, but it’s always a treat to watch the local kids out riding the waves.
+During the winter months or larger swells, the water can get a bit rough so you should watch conditions closely, but it’s always a treat to watch the local kids out riding the waves.
+The state installed a Lifeguard station at this beach in 2019.
 There’s plenty of sun and very little shade here, so packing an umbrella for an extended stay is recommended.
 There are showers and restrooms as well as some parking at this beach.

 While these are some of our favorite beaches, you can visit our complete Big Island Beaches guide to learn more about other great beaches on Hawaii Island.

 Must Visit Beaches Map